causify-ai/tutorials/class_project_instructions/Projects/Azua_Project_Description.md

 **Description**

-Azua is a powerful data analysis and visualization tool designed for creating interactive dashboards and reports.
-It allows users to connect to various data sources, perform data transformations, and visualize insights through a user-friendly interface.
-Key features include:

-- **Data Connectivity**: Seamlessly connect to databases, spreadsheets, and APIs.
-- **Data Transformation**: Clean, filter, and manipulate data using built-in functions.
-- **Visualization Options**: Create a wide variety of charts, graphs, and interactive dashboards.
-- **Collaboration Tools**: Share insights with teams and stakeholders through real-time collaboration features.
+Azua is a powerful data science tool designed for data visualization, analysis, and machine learning.
+It offers an intuitive interface that simplifies the process of data manipulation and model building.
+With features for interactive dashboards, data exploration, and model evaluation, Azua enhances the data science workflow from data ingestion to deployment.

+Technologies Used
+Azua

+- Provides a user-friendly interface for data visualization and exploration.
+- Integrates machine learning capabilities for model building and evaluation.
+- Supports collaborative features for team-based projects and sharing insights.

 ---

-### Project 1: Customer Segmentation for E-commerce (Difficulty: 1 - Easy)
+### Project 1: Predicting House Prices (Difficulty: 1 - Easy)

-**Project Objective**
+**Project Objective:**
-The goal of this project is to perform customer segmentation based on purchasing behavior to enhance targeted marketing strategies.
+Build a predictive model to estimate house prices based on various features such as location, size, and amenities.

-**Dataset Suggestions**
+**Dataset Suggestions:**
-Find datasets on Kaggle related to e-commerce transactions, which typically include customer demographics and purchase history.
+Find datasets on Kaggle that include real estate data with features like square footage, number of bedrooms, and location attributes.

-**Tasks**
+**Tasks:**
+- **Data Ingestion:**
-- **Data Ingestion**: Connect Azua to the e-commerce dataset and load the data into the tool.
+  Import the dataset into Azua and perform initial data exploration to understand the features.

+- **Data Cleaning:**
-- **Data Cleaning**: Identify and handle missing values and outliers to prepare the dataset for analysis.
+  Handle missing values and outliers using Azua's data preprocessing tools.

+- **Feature Engineering:**
-- **Feature Engineering**: Create new features such as total spend, frequency of purchases, and average order value.
+  Create new features if necessary, such as price per square foot or distance from city center.

-- **Clustering Analysis**: Use K-means clustering to segment customers into distinct groups based on their purchasing behavior.
-- **Visualization**: Create interactive dashboards to visualize the customer segments and their characteristics.
+- **Model Selection:**
+  Use Azua to select appropriate regression algorithms (e.g., Linear Regression, Random Forest).

+- **Model Evaluation:**
+  Evaluate the model's performance using metrics like RMSE and visualize results in Azua.

-**Bonus Ideas**
+**Bonus Ideas (Optional):**
-- Compare clustering results with different algorithms (e.g., DBSCAN, hierarchical clustering).
+- Compare model performance with different regression algorithms.
-- Analyze the impact of customer segments on sales over time.
+- Explore the impact of feature scaling on model accuracy.

 ---

-### Project 2: COVID-19 Data Analysis and Visualization (Difficulty: 2 - Medium)
+### Project 2: Customer Segmentation Analysis (Difficulty: 2 - Medium)

-**Project Objective**
+**Project Objective:**
-The aim is to analyze COVID-19 data to identify trends, patterns, and correlations between various factors such as case numbers, vaccination rates, and mobility data.
+Segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies.

-**Dataset Suggestions**
+**Dataset Suggestions:**
-Utilize open government APIs or Kaggle datasets that provide up-to-date COVID-19 statistics and vaccination data.

-**Tasks**
-- **Data Integration**: Connect to multiple data sources, including COVID-19 case data and vaccination statistics.
-- **Data Transformation**: Normalize data formats and aggregate data based on regions or time frames.
-- **Trend Analysis**: Analyze trends in COVID-19 cases and vaccination rates over time using line charts.
-- **Correlation Analysis**: Use scatter plots to examine the relationship between vaccination rates and case numbers.
+Utilize datasets available on Kaggle containing transaction data or customer behavior data with features like purchase frequency and average spend.

+**Tasks:**
+- **Data Ingestion:**
+  Load the customer dataset into Azua and visualize initial distributions of key features.

+- **Data Preprocessing:**
+  Clean the dataset by handling duplicates and normalizing numerical features.

+- **Clustering:**
+  Apply clustering algorithms (e.g., K-Means) using Azua to identify customer segments.

+- **Visualization:**
+  Create visualizations to represent customer segments and their characteristics.

+- **Insights Generation:**
+  Analyze clusters to derive actionable insights for marketing strategies.

+**Bonus Ideas (Optional):**
+- Experiment with different clustering algorithms (e.g., DBSCAN, Hierarchical Clustering).
-- **Interactive Dashboard Creation**: Build a dashboard that allows users to filter data by region and visualize trends dynamically.
+- Implement a dashboard in Azua to visualize real-time customer segmentation.

-**Bonus Ideas**
-- Incorporate mobility data from open sources to analyze its impact on COVID-19 case trends.
-- Use time-series forecasting to predict future case numbers based on historical data.

 ---

-### Project 3: Predictive Maintenance for Manufacturing Equipment (Difficulty: 3 - Hard)
+### Project 3: Financial Time Series Forecasting (Difficulty: 3 - Hard)

-**Project Objective**
+**Project Objective:**
-The goal of this project is to predict equipment failures in a manufacturing setting using historical maintenance and operational data to optimize maintenance schedules and reduce downtime.
+Develop a forecasting model to predict stock prices based on historical data and market indicators.

-**Dataset Suggestions**
+**Dataset Suggestions:**
-Explore open datasets available on Kaggle that include operational metrics and maintenance logs for industrial equipment.

-**Tasks**
-- **Data Ingestion**: Load historical maintenance data and operational metrics into Azua.
-- **Data Cleaning and Preparation**: Address missing values and standardize formats across datasets.
-- **Feature Engineering**: Create predictive features based on operational metrics, such as usage hours and maintenance history.
-- **Model Development**: Implement classification algorithms (e.g., Random Forest, Logistic Regression) to predict equipment failures.
+Access financial market data from public APIs or Kaggle datasets that include historical stock prices and relevant economic indicators.

+**Tasks:**
+- **Data Ingestion:**
+  Import the financial time series dataset into Azua and visualize trends over time.

+- **Data Preprocessing:**
+  Clean the dataset by handling missing values and ensuring proper date formatting.

+- **Feature Engineering:**
+  Create lag features and moving averages to enhance the forecasting model.

+- **Model Development:**
+  Utilize Azua to build and train time series forecasting models (e.g., ARIMA, LSTM).

+- **Model Evaluation:**
-- **Model Evaluation**: Assess model performance using metrics like accuracy, precision, and recall.
+  Assess model performance using metrics like MAE and visualize forecasted vs. actual values.

+**Bonus Ideas (Optional):**
+- Compare the performance of traditional statistical models with machine learning models.
-- **Dashboard Development**: Create an interactive dashboard to visualize predictive maintenance insights, including failure probabilities and maintenance schedules.
+- Implement an interactive dashboard to visualize forecast results and model performance metrics.

-**Bonus Ideas**
-- Explore anomaly detection techniques to identify unusual patterns in equipment performance.
-- Implement a cost-benefit analysis to assess the financial impact of predictive maintenance strategies.

----

-These projects will provide a comprehensive learning experience, leveraging Azua's capabilities while addressing real-world data science challenges.